Speech & Language Development in Preschoolers (Singapore Guide)

 - Red flags worth professional assessment: loss of previously acquired skills, unintelligible speech at age 4, inability to follow age-appropriate instructions, or no interest in communicating.

 - The home environment is the most powerful tool for language development.
-Talk more, read more, ask questions, and follow your child's interests.
+Talk more, read more, ask open-ended questions, follow your child's lead.

 - Bilingualism does not cause speech delay.
 Continue both languages.